cpsamtec/jupiter/README.md

 ## Docker

-On balena devices **/var/run/docker.sock** is exposed.
+On balena devices **/var/run/balena.sock** is exposed.
 The Jupiter environment also includes docker-compose.
 This means you can build and run containers from the Jupiter environment.
+The environment variable DOCKER_HOST will be preconfigured to use this **/var/run/balena.sock**